designsystemsinternational/figma-plugin-extract-images/README.md

 # Extract images

-#### A Figma Plugin to find all images on a file and extract the originals to a zip file.
+#### A Figma Plugin to find all images in a file and extract the originals to a zip file.

 This plugin goes through the whole file finding images, and puts them on a zip file for download.